DDMAL/linkedmusic-website/_opportunities/opportunitiessimssa.md

 permalink: "/opportunities/"

 ---
-## The LinkedMusic Project is looking for two post-doc researchers for January 2023!
-Closing date for both positions is 5 December 2022.
+## We are looking for two Post-Doc positions for the LinkedMusic Project at McGill University for January 2023.

 ### Musical Metadata

-**The Project**
 The LinkedMusic Project at McGill University’s Schulich School of Music seeks a postdoctoral researcher with a demonstrable interest and strengths in musical metadata to work on the creation of a metadata schema.
 This is a one-year position (renewable for up to three years), starting January 2023.

 LinkedMusic is a seven-year research partnership grant funded by the Social Sciences and Humanities Research Council of Canada, headed by Ichiro Fujinaga, Principal Investigator.
 The aim of the LinkedMusic Project is to link music databases through metadata schemas: structures for organizing information stored in a database.
 The team brings together cutting-edge researchers with the digital musical resources and expertise of partner institutions, including DIAMM, RISM, Cantus Ultimus, Global Jukebox, and MetaBrainz.
 The goal is a global digital music library that connects all kinds of music data and enables users to make queries across multiple databases.
 This will go a long way towards bringing online music search to the same level of sophistication currently possible for text-based resources, allowing us to answer fundamental questions about music and how it interacts with human creativity, society, culture, and history.